Leonid Afremov Bio

 Life and career in Israel from 1990 to 2002

 On 17 May 1990 the Afremov family entered Israel in Ben Gurion International Airport.
 They had to give up their Soviet citizenship in favor of Israeli.
-To this day, Leonid Afremov and his family are citizens of Israel only.
+To this day the family kept their Israeli citizenship.
 The Afremovs had some family in Israel who had lived there since the 1970s and 1980s.
-Said family rented an apartment for them in Ramat-Gan and helped them to start their new life in Israel.
+The family rented an apartment for them in Ramat-Gan and helped them to start their new life in Israel.
 A few weeks after moving to Israel, Leonid Afremov found a job in an advertisement agency making signs and posters.
 After working in an advertisement agency, he worked in a gallery shop where he learned to make frames, being introduced to the palette knife for the first time.

 In 1994, out of extreme desperation, his 16-year-old son Dmitry tried to sell Leonid’s paintings door to door around the neighborhood, This practice proved itself very effective, and Afremov suddenly started selling many pieces he painted and was getting slightly better money than from selling directly to galleries.
 Dmitry proved himself to be a good door-to-door salesman.
 He was selling Leonid’s paintings in the new neighborhoods where recent Russian Immigrants were living.
 In 1995, Leonid acquired enough funds to open his own gallery and frame shop in Ashdod.
 The gallery was not popular among local Israelis; it was mainly visited by fellow Russian immigrants.
 The gallery was vandalized and broken into on several occasions.
 The local Israeli newspapers were refusing to publish advertisements for Afremov's Gallery, and he was mainly advertising via Russian immigrant press and radio station.
 However, artistic freedom could not be achieved completely.